-Currently in the St. Louis region, developers and businesses are required to abide by legal mandates - a ratio of parking spaces by amount of square feet of building space for designated land uses.
+Currently in the St. Louis region, developers and businesses are required to abide by legal mandates, a ratio of parking spaces by amount of square feet of building space for designated land uses.
 The ratio of square footage to corresponding parking spaces has increased, and in turn, so too has the size of the parking lots and the distance from the sidewalk to the front of the building.
-These parking lots add stress to our sewer system and worsen the urban heat island effect.
+These parking lots add stress to our sewer system and add to the urban heat island effect.

-Through design standards and commitment by city agencies and leadership, unique solutions to parking can be implemented such as:

-- Developing lots in locations that do not impact key / valuable street frontage - Recognizing opportunities for shared parking - Developing incentive programs for developer to minimize spaces or implementing fees for spaces.
+Through design standards and commitment by city agencies and leadership, unique solutions to parking can be implemented.
+From developing lots in locations that do not impact key / valuable street frontage, to recognizing opportunities for shared parking or developing incentive programs for developer to minimize spaces or implementing fees for spaces.